ICanBoogie/Module/README.md

 - `INHERITS`: Defines the module that the module extends.
 - `ID`: Defines the identifier of the module.
 Defaults to its directory name.
 - `REQUIRED`: Defines that the module is required and cannot be disabled.
-- `REQUIRES`: Defines the modules (and the versions) that the module requires.
+- `REQUIRES`: Defines the modules required, used to compute modules weight.
 - `MODELS`: Defines the models of the module.
-Take a look at the [ActiveRecord package][] for more informations about ActiveRecords and models.
+Take a look at the [ActiveRecord package][] for more information about ActiveRecords and models.
 - `NS`: Defines the namespace of the module.
 - `PERMISSION`: Defines the general permission required to use this module.
 - `PERMISSIONS`: Defines module specific permissions.
 - `TITLE`: Defines the title of the module.
-- `VERSION`: Defines the version of the module.